Jerami Grant

-Houston Jerami Grant (/ˈdʒɛrəmi/ JERR-ə-mee; born March 12, 1994) is an American professional basketball player for the Portland Trail Blazers of the National Basketball Association (NBA).
+Houston Jerami Grant (/ˈdʒɛrəmi/ JERR-ə-mee; born March 12, 1994) is an American professional basketball player for the Memphis Grizzlies of the National Basketball Association (NBA).
 He played college basketball for the Syracuse Orange and was drafted by the Philadelphia 76ers in the second round of the 2014 NBA draft.
-Grant has also played for the Oklahoma City Thunder, Denver Nuggets, and Detroit Pistons.
+Grant has also played for the Oklahoma City Thunder, Denver Nuggets, Detroit Pistons and Portland Trail Blazers.
 He won a gold medal with the 2020 U.S. Olympic team.

 High school career

 Grant attended DeMatha Catholic High School in Hyattsville, Maryland, where as a senior in 2011–12, he averaged 12.5 points in 23 games.

 Considered a four-star recruit by ESPN.com, Grant was listed as the No. 11 power forward and the No. 37 player in the nation in 2012.